 .q in the terminal.

-In AOD files, reconstructed physics objects are included without checking their "quality", i.e. in case of our electron collection that you opened in ROOT, without ensuring that the reconstructed object is really an electron.
+In AOD files, reconstructed physics objects are included without checking their "quality".
+For example, the reconstructed objects in the electron collection that you opened in ROOT were not actually verified to be electrons.
 In order to analyse only the "good quality" data, you must apply some selection criteria.

 With these criteria, you are in effect reducing the dataset, either in terms of the number of collisions events it contains or in terms of the information carried by each event.
 Following this, you run your analysis code on the reduced dataset.

 Depending on the nature of your analysis you can run your analysis code directly on the AOD files themselves, if needed, performing the selections along the way.
 However, this can be resource-intensive and is done only for very specific usecases.

 NOTE: To analyse the full event content, the analysis job needs access to the "condition data", such as the jet-energy corrections.
 You can see how connections to the condition database are established in the "pattuples2011" example.
 For simpler analyses, where we use only physics objects needing no further data for corrections, you do not need to connect to the condition database.
 This is the case for the example for analysing the primary datasets below.